 How did you begin helping and inspiring others?

 It’s interesting how observant people are.
 They noticed how I ate and would always ask questions or they would ask how I have so much energy and how I stay slim.
 I began sharing tips and recipes on social media to spread the word.
 Soon people were asking me for advice all the time.
 I decided to become a certified health coach and gain some formal education on plant-based eating.
 I became certified through the Institute of Integrative Nutrition and also completed eCornell’s Plant-Based Nutrition certificate course.
-I do health coaching part time and have been able to work one on one with clients and host cooking classes and online
+I do health coaching part time and have been able to work one on one with clients and host cooking classes and online cleanses.

 What made you decide to write a book?

 Some of the motivation was external as people began telling me I should do it.
 I considered it for a while then decided I should go for it for three reasons: First, I wanted to create a tangible product I could offer to people.
 Selling a service can be difficult.
 Secondly, I knew it would be a great way to help people at very low risk to them.
 They would not have to commit the time needed for coaching sessions, spend the money for the coach, and necessarily be ready to make that change.
 They could get some information at a low cost and educate themselves.
 Then, if they decided they needed more guidance and resources, they could expand from there.
 Thirdly, I was not completely satisfied with many of the recipe books I had purchased.
 The recipes were either too complicated, used too many processed vegan foods, oil, and sugar, and overall were not always conducive to weight loss.
 I often had to modify them.
 So, I thought why not create a book with simple, affordable, and healthy recipes that suited my ideals.

 “Image to be added from the document”